Monroe Central High School (Ohio)

 Monroe Central High School is a public high school in Woodsfield, Ohio, United States.
-It is one of three high schools in the Switzerland of Ohio Local School District.
+It is one of two high schools in the Switzerland of Ohio Local School District.
 Sports teams are called the Seminoles, and they compete in the Ohio High School Athletic Association as a member of the Ohio Valley Athletic Conference and Mid-Ohio Valley League.

 Monroe Central High School was established in 1994 with the consolidation of Skyvue High School and Woodsfield High School.